Radio emission from beyond the light cylinder in millisecond pulsars: Summary

 If this picture is correct, it has implications for theorists and observers alike.
 For the theorist the challenge is devising a way to produce coherent radio emission in the current sheet \citep{lyu19,pusc19}.
 Observationally, the beaming fraction of light cylinder emission is higher than the beaming fraction of polar cap emission meaning that more MSPs should be detectable than previously thought.
 This has consequences for modeling the Galactic population of millisecond pulsars and the relative sizes of the population of radio-loud and radio-quiet millisecond pulsars.

 The polarization and single pulse properties of the light-cylinder components may be very different to those of conventional components.
 The presence of giant pulses in PSRs B1937+21 and B1957+20 in LC components may be an indicator of power-law statistics in these components more broadly.
 A study of PSR~B1957+20 by \citet{mkm+18} shows that mode-changing occurs in the components we have identified as LC emission in addition to giant pulses.
 The stability (or not) of the LC components may also have implications for MSP timing.
-When we examine the MSPs used in pulsar timing arrays we see that the pulsars with only LC components (Table~\ref{tab:ONLY}) are under-represented.
-This could indicate higher jitter noise and/or higher timing rms in these pulsars.
+When we examine the MSPs used in pulsar timing arrays (PTAs) we see that the pulsars with only LC components (Table~\ref{tab:ONLY}) are under-represented.
+Five of these pulsars are so-called `spider' pulsars \citep{spidercat} making them unsuitable for PTAs.
+Other reasons for their lack of representation could arise from the presence of higher jitter noise and/or higher timing rms in these pulsars and/pr a consequence of the lower luminosity of the LC components.
 We plan to examine these facets of the radio LC components in more detail in an upcoming work.

-In the slow pulsar population there are hints that some of the pulsars previously classified as showing interpulses are instead made up both polar cap and light cylinder radio emission, but the prevalence of such emission seems lower than that in the MSP population, perhaps due to low flux levels of the LC components.
+In the slow pulsar population there are hints that some of the pulsars previously classified as showing interpulses are instead made up of both polar cap and light cylinder radio emission, but the prevalence of such emission seems lower than that in the MSP population, perhaps due to low flux levels of the LC components.